farlee2121/DevEssentialsBlog/_posts/2020-07-10-Synthesizing-Structure.md

 ---
 layout: post
 tags: [Design Thinking, System Structure, Project Structure, Synthesizing, Design Theory]
-excerpt: "A thesis on project structure from synthsizing ideas from Robert Martin, Juval Lowy, Mark Seemann, ..."
+excerpt: "A theory on project structure from synthsizing ideas from Robert Martin, Juval Lowy, Mark Seemann, ..."
+strip_title: false
 ---

 # Synthesizing Project Organization Methods

+How to organize code into projects/packages can be a challenge.
 Here's an interesting idea I thought of from synthsizing ideas from Robert Martin, Juval Lowy, Mark Seemann, and how many nuget packages are organized.

 The ideas:
 - Services as Legal Contract / Stand-alone api for part of the business nature